-Did you know that overdevelopment of breast tissue can occur in up to 60 percent of men?
+Did you know that overdevelopment of excess breast tissue can occur in up to 60 percent of men?
 The problem often begins in adolescence and may not resolve on its own.
 People with this problem are highly self-conscious about the way their chest looks.

 How is male breast reduction performed?

-What is the recovery?
+What is the recovery from gynecomastia?

 Male breast reduction is usually an outpatient procedure.
-Discomfort me last for several days following surgery and is well-controlled usually with oral pain medications.
+Discomfort may last for several days following surgery and is well-controlled usually with oral pain medications.
 Bruising may be present and can last for 2 or more weeks.
 Swelling may persist for several weeks.
 The elastic compression garment will need to be worn for six weeks to ensure proper healing.
 Mild swelling may persist for several months after the surgery.

-What are the risks and complications?
+What are the risks and complications of gynecomastia?

 Other problems of gynecomastia surgery can include noticeable scars or subtle pigmentation changes in the breast area.
 Loss of breast skin sensation or numbness can occur.
 Asymmetry may be present with respect to differences in the nipple and areola or with the overall reduction volume.
 Much of the asymmetry may resolve with further healing and subsidence of swelling.
 However, significant asymmetry may require a second surgery to remove additional tissue.